romanbican/roles/README.md

 ];
 ```

-Now you can easily protect your routes.
+Now you may easily protect your routes.

 ```php
 $router->get('/example', [